-Spanish name (literally "education" = expansion) for a wine that matured for a certain time in oak barrels and bottle before it is allowed to go on sale.
-These wines must have matured for at least 24 months, including six months in oak barrels and the rest in the bottle.
-Renowned growers are often guided by the higher maturity of Rioja or.
-Ribera del Duero, In the fields of Penedès or Toro Many Crianzas are aged for at least 12 months in oak barrels; Wines with "only" 6-month aging are considered Roble or Semi-Crianza, even though they meet the local Crianza criteria.
-Even higher maturing times are available at the quality levels Reserva and Gran Reserva.
-With "Sin Crianza" (sin = without) a mostly young wine is called, which was not developed in the barrel.
-See also below Spain in the section of the wine legislation.
+Spanish term (literally "education" = expansion) for a wine that matured in oak barrels and bottles for a certain time before it was allowed to go on sale.
+These wines have to be aged for at least 24 months, six months in oak barrels and the rest in the bottle.
+Renowned growers are often guided by the higher maturation times of Rioja respectively.
+Ribera del Duero, In the fields of Penedès or Toro many crianzas are aged in oak barrels for at least 12 months; Wines with "only" 6 months of aging are considered Roble or Semi-Crianza, although they meet the local Crianza criteria.
+There are even higher ripening times in the quality levels Reserva and Gran Reserva.
+"Sin Crianza" (sin = without) is a mostly young wine that has not been aged in the barrel.
+See also under Spain in the section on wine laws.